 If you’re not sure how to prioritize goals, it may help to apply some techniques like a numerical ranking system or the Eisenhower Matrix.
 Prioritizing your goals also means not letting things that never even made your list get in front of pursuing what did.
 In other words, don’t let talking to a telemarketer derail your plan to clean the house.

-5th Key to Success in Life: Learning from Your Mistakes
+5th Key: Learn from Your Mistakes

 They say “the road to success is paved with failure.”
 What they don’t say, is that each piece of failure on that road probably looks different than the other.
 Success most likely came by way of trying (and failing) many different ways.
 Yes, you can fail your way to success, but almost never by making the same mistake over and over.